anagha-google/s8s-spark-mlops-lab/10-lab-guide/Module-01-Provisioning.md

 5. Terraform state is deliberately local for simplicity
 6. Be sure to check out section 3 for glitches/nuances and workarounds.

+For the best lab experience:<br>
+Browse the services set up in the order detailed in the table in section 1 below.
+This will give you a sound understanding of the setup.

 ## 1. Details about the environment that is setup by this module

 | # | Services provisioned | Purpose  |